saltisgood/FrenchNotes/README.md

 - To adjust styling: From main screen, click the top centre button `Browse`.
 Click on a deck and card that you want to change.
 Click on `Cards...` button.
 - To adjust fields: Same as above but click on `Fields...` button.

+## TODO

+- Remove the `Noun:`, `Adjective:`, etc prefixes and just generate them dynamically
+- Add colour styling in the markdown generation for vocab